JuliaSurv/NetSurvival.jl/docs/src/example.md

 combine(groupby(colrec, :sex), nrow)
 ```

-This dataframe shows as the number of male and female patients.
+This dataframe shows the number of male and female patients.
 There isn't too big of a difference between the two.
 We can say this study includes both gender relatively equally, thus, reducing bias.

 With these two observations, it is also worth noting that colorectal cancer is most common with men and people older than 50.